-Iconoclastic roots-rocker looks back on her debut on the occasion of its vinyl release.
+Iconoclastic roots-rocker looks back on their debut on the occasion of its vinyl release.

 By Cindy Emch, Contributing Writer

 Sarah Shook is a singular talent.
-She has a strongly voiced swagger, with songs that can cut you to the quick with their vulnerability and power.
-She is an out and vocal advocate for the LGBT community.
-And, most of all, she is one of the most talented and generous musicians I know.
+They have a strongly voiced swagger, with songs that can cut you to the quick with their vulnerability and power.
+They are an out and vocal advocate for the LGBT community.
+And, most of all, they are one of the most talented and generous musicians I know.

-She entered the national Americana scene via the album “Sidelong,” her first as Sarah Shook and the Disarmers, and garnered critical plaudits with the follow-up “Years,” which landed on too many “Best of ” lists to count.
+They entered the national Americana scene via the album “Sidelong,” their first as Sarah Shook and the Disarmers, and garnered critical plaudits with the follow-up “Years,” which landed on too many “Best of ” lists to count.
 Before Sarah Shook and the Disarmers, though, was Sarah Shook and The Devil, the billing on “Seven,” a self-released EP from 2015 that Bloodshot Records is re-releasing on vinyl on May 22nd.
-Sarah recently took some time to talk to me about The Devil, her writing process, and how “spittin mad” her old self would be at how things have turned out.
+Sarah recently took some time to talk to me about The Devil, their writing process, and how “spittin mad” their old self would be at how things have turned out.

 Cindy Emch: Bloodshot records is re-releasing your first EP.
 How does it feel to have the album get the full release treatment after all of this time?